jfischer/micropython-iot-hackathon/docs/intro.rst

   creative and try out your own ideas.
 * :ref:`teachers-notes` - some notes for instructors who are using the material as a template for a class.

+OK, now let's get started with the :ref:`parts-and-tools` that you need.

 .. [#] http://www.micropython.org